-An Intern Architect I has between three and five years of experience in the field.
-He or she will handle certain parts of a project, following directions given by others on the team.
+An Architect I has between three and five years of experience in the field.
+They will handle certain parts of a project, following directions given by others on the team.
 This position has an hourly rate of around $65.

 Setting a Cap on Hourly Rates

 If you know the design you want and can keep the process straightforward with few changes, paying by the hour can be an ideal way to go.

 However, although this is a straightforward way to set a budget, keep in mind that it's easy to underestimate the number of hours an architectural team will devote to your project.
 Thus, to avoid sticker-shock, it's smart to set a cap on the number of hours allotted by adding a "not-to-exceed" clause in your contract.

 Doing so can help you direct and focus your efforts, as you know that once you reach that cap, you'll either have to renegotiate the project or tackle the task yourself!
 For this reason alone, many architects will require per-hour pricing if the scope of a project is undefined or lacks direction.

 Rates per square foot

 You could also encounter architects that charge on a per-square-foot basis.
 This is also common on smaller projects that are simple to estimate in this regard.
 It will vary based on location.

 For instance, an architect in Southern California can demand a fee of $3.50 or higher per square foot, while one in Texas might only charge $0.75.
 In either case, this type of fee structure is often easier for architects to quote on new build projects, as remodels can have too many moving parts and unknowns.